arndom/pic-placeholder/README.md

 - `/api/categories[type]`
   - returns JSON of all images with the supported types filtered from redis
 - `/api/images/[id]`
-  - redirect to specific image stored on aws S3
+  - redirects to specific image stored on aws S3
 - `/api/images`
   - returns JSON of all images from redis
 - `/api/random/[category]`
-  - redirects to a random image matching the categories
+  - redirects to a random image matching the category
 - `/api/random`
   - redirects to a random image